sabineschaller/exclusive-content-generator/README.md

 # Exclusive Content Generator Worker

 This cloudflare worker will encrypt any plain text given a payment pointer.
-Furthermore, it will decrypt the resulting cyphertext if it can verify payment by a receipt verifier.
+Furthermore, it will decrypt the resulting cypher text if it can verify payment by a receipt verifier.

 ## Testing